METALS-Copper holds ground, investors stay cautious

 ^ LME 3-m copper in yuan, including 17 pct VAT, minus SHFE third month

-Reuters 3000Xtra subscribers can access Metals Production Database by clicking on URL below mpd.session.rservices.com For related news and prices, click on the codes in brackets: LME price overview COMEX copper futures <0#HG:> Base metals news All metals news All commodities news Metals diary Foreign exchange rates SPEED GUIDES ($1 = 6.3039 Chinese yuan) (Reporting by Carrie Ho; Editing by Ed Davies and Miral Fahmy)
+Reuters 3000Xtra subscribers can access Metals Production Database by clicking on URL below mpd.session.rservices.com For related news and prices, click on the codes in brackets: LME price overview COMEX copper futures <0#HG:> Base metals news All metals news All commodities news Metals diary Foreign exchange rates SPEED GUIDES ($1 = 6.3039 Chinese yuan) (Reporting by Carrie Ho; Editing by Richard Pullin)

 * Asian Development Bank, World Bank, others to give up to $3 bln